 He was born in Porbandar, a coastal town in the present-day state of Gujarat, India, on October 2, 1869.
 His birthplace is now a museum dedicated to his life and legacy.

-What is Mahatma Gandhi known for?
+What is he known for?

 He is known for leading India’s struggle for independence from British rule through nonviolent resistance and civil disobedience.
 His philosophy of ‘nonviolence’ inspired movements for civil rights and freedom across the world.

-What was Mahatma Gandhi’s philosophy?
+What was Gandhi’s philosophy?

 His philosophy centered on ‘nonviolence’ (ahimsa) and ‘truth’ (satyagraha).
 He believed in peaceful protest to bring about social and political change and emphasized simple living and self-sufficiency.